 If you have a lab at your office, you must provide protective clothing, and face and eye protection.
 You must equip your employees with protective items appropriate for the risks inherent in all tasks they perform.

 Store clean laboratory coats separately from soiled items or coats that are still in use.
 If possible, hang in-use lab coats on hooks provided for that purpose.
 Place the hooks away from radiators, heating instruments, and open flames.
-Make sure that staff changes protective clothing whenever it becomes contaminated with a hazardous material.
+Make sure that staff changes protective clothing whenever it becomes contaminated with the hazardous material.

 Remove contaminated lab coats and other reusable items as soon as possible after leaving the work area, and place them in appropriate laundry bags that prevent leakage.
 Whether lab coats and other washable items are laundered on-site or by an outside service, make sure the water temperature for the wash cycle is at least 160 degrees Fahrenheit and that the water temperature for the rinse cycle is at least 120 degrees Fahrenheit.